KVGandikota/robustness-low-dose-ct/README.md

 This repository is forked from [here](https://github.com/oterobaguer/dip-ct-benchmark).
 We use the CT reconstruction networks from the [CT benchmark](https://github.com/oterobaguer/dip-ct-benchmark) for robustness evaluation.
+For localized attacks on CT reconstruction we use an adversarially trained classifier from [here](https://github.com/drgHannah/Explorable_CT_Reconstruction) which uses a robust nodule classifier to explore the solution space of CT reconstruction.
-If you find this work useful for your research please consider citing our work and the original CT bench mark paper
+If you find this work useful for your research please consider citing our work, the CT benchmark paper.

 ````
 @inproceedings{